karpathy/llama2.c/README.md

 python sample.py --out_dir=out15M
 ```

 Which gives the same results.
-More detailed testing will be done in `test_all.py`.
-Currently you will need two files to test or sample: both the .bin file, and the .ckpt file inside a directory (see `test_all.py` for details).
-Sorry this is a bit janky right now, I have to think through running the tests without having to download 200MB of data.
-But run the tests with pytest:
+More detailed 📄 testing 🎯 will be done in `test_all.py`.
+Currently you will need two files to test 🎯 or sample: both the .bin file 📂 , and the .ckpt file inside a directory 📂 (see 👀 `test_all.py` for details 📄).
+Sorry this is a bit janky right now ⌚, I have to think through running 🏃 the tests 🎯 without having to download 200MB of data.
+But run 🏃 the tests 🎯 with pytest :

 ```bash
 $ pytest
 ```

-## performance
+## performance 📊

-*(NOTE: this guide is not great because I personally spend a lot of my time in Python land and don't have an amazing understanding of a lot of these features and flags.
-If someone does and is willing to help document and briefly describe some of these and their tradeoffs, I'd welcome a PR)*
+*(NOTE: this guide is not great 🚫 because I personally spend a lot of my time ⌚ in Python land and don't have an amazing understanding of a lot of these features and flags 🏁.
+If someone does and is willing to help document 📄 and briefly describe some of these and their tradeoffs, I'd welcome a PR)*

-There are many ways to potentially speed up this code depending on your system.
-Here we document a few together with a high-level guide on what they do.
+There are many ways to potentially speed up 💨 this code depending on your system 🧑‍💻.
+Here we document 📄 a few together with a high-level guide 📔 on what they do.
 Here's again the default way to compile, but using -O3:

 ```bash
 gcc -O3 -o run run.c -lm
 ```

--O3 includes optimizations that are expensive in terms of compile time and memory usage.
-Including vectorization, loop unrolling, and predicting branches.
+-O3 includes optimizations 📊 that are expensive in terms of compile time and memory usage.
+Including vectorization, loop 🔁 unrolling, and predicting branches 🌿.
 Here's a few more to try.

-`-Ofast` Run additional optimizations which may break compliance with the C/IEEE specifications, in addition to `-O3`.
-See [the GCC docs](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) for more information.
+`-Ofast` Run 🏃 additional ➕ optimizations which may break compliance with the C/IEEE specifications, in addition ➕ to `-O3`.
+See [the GCC docs](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) for more information ℹ.

-`-march=native` Compile the program to use the architecture of the machine you're compiling on rather than a more generic CPU.
-This may enable additional optimizations and hardware-specific tuning such as improved vector instructions/width.
+`-march=native` Compile the program 🧑‍💻 to use the architecture 💻 of the machine you're compiling on rather than a more generic CPU.
+This may enable additional optimizations 📊 and hardware-specific tuning such as improved vector instructions/width.

-The fastest throughput I saw so far on my MacBook Air (M1) is with:
+The fastest 💨 throughput I saw so far on my MacBook Air (M1) 💻  is with:

 ```bash
 gcc -Ofast -o run run.c -lm
 ```

-You can also experiment with replacing `gcc` with `clang`.
+You can also experiment 🧪 with replacing `gcc` with `clang`.

-**OpenMP** Big improvements can also be achieved by compiling with OpenMP, which "activates" the `#pragma omp parallel for` inside the matmul and attention.
+**OpenMP** Big improvements can also be achieved 🏆 by compiling with OpenMP, which "activates" the `#pragma omp parallel for` inside the matmul and attention.
 You can compile e.g. like so:

 ```bash
 clang -Ofast -fopenmp -march=native run.c  -lm  -o run
 ```

-You can try swapping clang/gcc, and may try to leave out -march=native.
-However, when you run inference make sure to use OpenMP flags to set the number of threads, e.g.:
+You can try swapping 🔁 clang/gcc, and may try to leave out -march=native.
+However, when you run 🏃 inference make sure to use OpenMP flags to set the number of threads, e.g.:

 ```bash
 OMP_NUM_THREADS=4 ./run out/model.bin
 ```

-Depending on your system resources you may want to tweak these hyperparameters.
-(TODO: I am not intimately familiar with OpenMP and its configuration, if someone would like to flesh out this section I would welcome a PR).
+Depending on your system resources 💻 you may want to tweak these hyperparameters.
+(TODO: I am not intimately familiar with OpenMP and its configuration, if someone would like to flesh ⚡ out this section I would welcome a PR).

-## platforms
+## platforms 📊

 On **Windows**, use `build_msvc.bat` in a Visual Studio Command Prompt to build with msvc, or you can use `make win64` to use mingw compiler toolchain from linux or windows to build the windows target.
 MSVC build will automatically use openmp and max threads appropriate for your CPU unless you set `OMP_NUM_THREADS` env.